-The schedule is full of action, and you can keep track of it all with this week’s Weekly Racing Schedule.
+Four continuous days of racing begin Thursday and you can keep track of it all with this week’s “Weekly Racing Schedule.”